William Nassau de Zuylestein, 4th Earl of Rochford: Southern Secretary

-Retirement
+Retirement and deaht

 Poor health and the bungled arrest of an American banker in London, Stephen Sayre, on suspicion of a plot to kidnap George III, prompted Rochford's retirement on 11 November 1775, with a generous pension and a promise of the 'Blue Ribband' (Knight of the Garter).
 He was twice offered the lucrative viceroyalty of Ireland in 1776, and would have been an ideal candidate, but he declined on health grounds.
 On 12 June 1776 Rochford was elected Master of Trinity House, the corporation responsible for lighthouses, pilots and mariners' welfare.
 On behalf of George III he also undertook secret talks with Beaumarchais, and made a quick trip incognito to Paris to try to persuade the French government to stop sending aid to the American rebels, concluding that France was about to declare open war.
 He became a Knight of the Garter in 1779.
 His last years were devoted to the Essex Militia, even after the threat of a French invasion had passed.
 He died at St Osyth on 29 September 1781.
 He was succeeded by his bachelor nephew, at whose death in 1830 the Rochford title became extinct.